zpok3/Waters-of-Life/steam-downgrading-guide.md

 # Downgrading Fallout 3: Game of the Year Edition
 If you use the Steam version of the game and it doesn't start through MO2, it may be related to the [updated launcher](https://store.steampowered.com/news/app/22370/view/4160842270244401930?l=english).
 Here's a guide on using both the Steam console and [DepotDownloader](https://github.com/SteamRE/DepotDownloader) to downgrade the game.
+Steps are provided for both the base game and the Game of the Year edition.

 ## Steam Console
 1. Press `Win + R` and enter this command: